shidahe/semidense-lines/README.md

 # 3. Examples

 The system can be run in the same way of running ORB-SLAM2.
-Here is an example of running on EuRoC dataset (monocular).
+Here are examples for running on EuRoC and TUM-RGBD dataset (monocular).
 It can also run using ROS.
 See [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) for more details.

 ## EuRoC Dataset